nullyuan/test/readme.txt

-here is a git resource
+here is a git  hehe resource